Main Content

 If you want to end a tenancy, here are the keys forms you can use.

-Form N4: Notice to End a Tenancy Early for Non-payment of Rent.
+Notice to End a Tenancy Early for Non-payment of Rent.
 This form is used when tenants have not paid their rent on time.
 The form gives the tenant 14 days’ notice to pay the outstanding rent or move out.

-Form N5: Notice to End a Tenancy for Interfering with Others, Damage or Overcrowding.
+Notice to End a Tenancy for Interfering with Others, Damage or Overcrowding.
 This form is used when a tenant has damaged the rental unit, caused disturbances or overcrowding, or interfered with other tenants’ enjoyment of the property.
 The form provides the tenant with 7 days’ notice to either resolve the issue or move out.

-Form L1: Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes.
+Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes.
 This form is used when a tenant has not paid their rent and owes money to the landlord.
 The form allows the landlord to apply to the Landlord and Tenant Board for an eviction order and to collect the rent owed.

-Form L2: Application to End a Tenancy and Evict a Tenant.
+Application to End a Tenancy and Evict a Tenant.
 This form is used when a landlord wants to end a tenancy and evict a tenant for specific reasons, such as causing damage to the rental unit or engaging in illegal activities.
 The form allows the landlord to apply for an eviction order to the Landlord and Tenant Board.

-Form L3: Application to End a Tenancy and Evict a Tenant for Interference with Others, Damage or Overcrowding.
+Application to End a Tenancy and Evict a Tenant for Interference with Others, Damage or Overcrowding.
 This form is used when a tenant has caused damage to the rental unit, interfered with other tenants’ enjoyment of the property, or caused overcrowding.
 The form allows the landlord to apply for an eviction order to the Landlord and Tenant Board.

 Providing a Notice of Termination